 The Rosewill RX-358 is the best option for a hard drive enclosure with a built-in fan.
 It supports 3.5-inch drives up to 6TB in capacity and has outputs to both USB 3.0 and eSATA (although that’s a rather dead standard) with UASP support for faster data transfer.

-It’s much more expensive than most of the other enclosures on this list, but the Rosewill RX-358 comes with more for the money, so you get what you pay for.
+It’s much more expensive than most of the other enclosures on this list, but thecomes with more for the money, so you get what you pay for.

-Installation is easy thanks to a quick-slot mechanism at the rear, with synchronization between your PC and the enclosure guaranteeing that the drives never run for longer than they need to.
+Installation is easy thanks to a quick-slot mechanism at therear, with synchronization between your PC and the enclosure, guaranteeing that the drives never run for longer than they need to.
+All these features make it a great fit for a small office or a busy studio, but it’s a bit more complicated than the average PC build requires — and the price is significantly higher.